CaptainIRS/sharded-kvs/README.md

 - `cmd/`: Contains the code for CLI binaries that users can use to interact with the key-value store.
 - `internal/`: Contains the core implementation of the key-value store.
   - `internal/protos/`: Contains the generated Go code for the Protobuf messages and services.
+    - `fsm.proto`: Contains the proto definition for the Raft state machine.
+    - `kv.proto`: Contains the proto definition for the key-value store service through which clients can interact with the key-value store.
+    - `node.proto`: Contains the proto definition for the node service through which replica groups can interact with each other (for forwarding request to the node containing the required shard).
+    - `replica.proto`: Contains the proto definition for the replica service through which replicas can interact with each other (for leader forwarding).
 - `protos/`: Contains the Protobuf definitions for the messages and services used in the key-value store.

 ## Usage